Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

         Projects requiring rapid delivery and frequent updates (e.g., a startup launching a web platform).

-##Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+## 5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software Developer: